Welcome to our school’s well-being page.

 As a result, you may find yourself dealing with different behaviours or want to know how you can help the people around you.
 These resources can help you in: supporting anxiety, calming techniques; tips to support mental health and support services.

 As a school, we aim to help our community by understanding how we can maintain and look after our well-being so please don’t forget that we are available via the Year Group emails as well as the usual school contact number to help you with any concerns you have regarding wellbeing.
 We hope the following links provide quick access to clear advice.

 10th-16th May 2021

-During this week, we will continue to promote the importance of looking after mental health to our pupils.
+During this week, we continued to promote the importance of looking after mental health to our pupils.
 It is proven that connecting with nature and going outside can make us feel good.
-Therefore, we will be creating opportunities for the classes to go outside and observe nature to complete activities such as sketching landscapes and writing poems.
+Therefore, we will created opportunities for the classes to go outside and observe nature to complete activities such as sketching landscapes and writing poems.

 To get involved with Mental Health Awareness Week, connect with nature for this year's theme from the Mental Health Foundation.
 Please use the links below for ideas and resources.

 We are delighted to have taken part in this year’s Children’s Mental Health Week to continue to promote the importance of our pupil’s well-being and emotional health.
 We had such a fantastic involvement in this year’s theme – Express Yourself.